EdwinLiavaa/satellite-broadband-service-chain/README.md

 1. **Admin** - new users registrations, assign access rights according to their roles.
 2. **Supplier** - Service equipment, create new batch for purchase order details from Operator.
 3. **Transporter** - responsible for shipping Service batches from Supplier to Operator, from Operator to Partner and from Partner to EndUser.
-4. **Operator** - responsible for odering equipment batches from Supplier, process requests for both equipment hand bandwidth from Partner, update equipment details, quantity, validate quality and invoicing Partner.
+4. **Operator** - responsible for ordering equipment batches from Supplier, process requests for both equipment hand bandwidth from Partner, update equipment details, quantity, validate quality and invoicing Partner.
 5. **Partner** - reponsible for both equipment and bandwidth distribution, installations, activations and revenue collection from EndUser.
 6. **EndUser** - reponsible for equipment safety, varification of equipment condition, validation of bandwidth quality and bandwidth subscription to Partner.